titomitto/clean-todo/lib/features/task/README.md

 - `AddTask`: a use case that adds a new task.
 - `UpdateTask`: a use case that updates an existing task.
 - `DeleteTask`: a use case that deletes an existing task.
+## Data Layer
+The data layer is responsible for providing the source of the tasks data.
+It includes the following classes:

+- `TasksLocalDataSource`: an interface defining the local data source contract for tasks.
+- `TasksLocalDataSourceImpl`: an implementation of `TasksLocalDataSource` using Hive as the underlying data store.
 ## Presentation Layer
 The presentation layer is responsible for handling the UI logic and user interactions related to tasks.
 It includes the following classes: